clartaq/fwm-example/README.md

 # fwm-example

-This is an example project for a client/server app in Clojure and ClojureScript.
+This is an example project for a client/server app in Clojure and ClojureScript using WebSockets.

 ## Overview